MikeyRedmon/ComponentCastWebsite/readme.md

 The Site is deployed on Gibhub Pages.

-In the Github Repository navigate to the settings tab, from there the source section drop down menu select the master Branch.
-Once the master branch is selected it will be automatically refreshed with a detailed ribbon display.
+Here are the steps to deploy this website to GitHub Pages from its GitHub repository;
+- Log into Github and locate the Github Repository
+- At the top of the Repository, locate the settings button on the menu
+- Scoll down the settings page until you locate the pages section
+- Under Source, Click the dropdown called none and select Master Branch
+- The page will refresh automatically and generate a link to your website.

 The Live Link can be found here; [Component Cast Website](https://mikeyredmon.github.io/ComponentCastWebsite/)